How to Play It: Going after banks post-stress tests

-NEW YORK (Reuters) - In the carnage of the U.S. financial crisis, a familiar refrain echoed throughout Wall Street as the stock market tried to recover: “The market needs the banks for a healthy rally.”
+NEW YORK, March 15 (Reuters) - In the carnage of the U.S. financial crisis, a familiar refrain echoed throughout Wall Street as the stock market tried to recover: “The market needs the banks for a healthy rally.”

 But since the 2008-2009 meltdown on Wall Street, stocks have done just fine even as bank shares remain far below their historic worth.